A COMPLETE GUIDE TO PROSPECTING FOR A CAREER IN MINING

 Salary Range: $70k-130k per year

 Because a mine is such an expensive and complicated operation, stakeholders will want to see a high-level model of how their investment will operate.
-This is where a Geologist who can use 3D mine planning tools swoops in.
-Not only do the models tell the story, but they are instrumental in being able to design optimal plans that enable the most efficient extraction possible using the least amount of equipment, energy, and resources possible.
+At this point, a Geologist who can use 3D mine planning tools can offer support.
+Not only do the models tell the story, but also they are instrumental in being able to design optimal plans.
+In the best cases, these enable the most efficient extraction possible using the least amount of equipment, energy, and resources possible.

 Education Requirement: Degree in Geology, with additional training in Modeling Tools